JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 To that end, O man, ponder on divine knowledge.
 Why rememberest thou not God, the Destroyer of misery ?
 As long as lions inhabit the forest,
-So long shall the forest not flourish.[^xx4]
+So long shall the forest not flourish.[^370]
-When the jackal eateth the lion,[^xx5]
+When the jackal eateth the lion,[^371]
-The whole forest bursteth out in bloom.
+The whole forest bursteth out in bloom. <span id="p265"><sup><small>[ p.

-[^xx1] The lotus closes on them at night.

-[^xx2] In their anxiety to store honey. [^xx3] The five evil passions.

-[^xx4] The other animals of the forest will be unhappy.

-[^xx5] When divine knowledge destroys pride.

-<span id="p265"><sup><small>[ p.
 265 ]</small></sup></span>

-They who think themselves victorious are lost : and they who think themselves defeated are saved ; [^xx1] By the favour of the guru they cross over.
-The slave Kabir admonisheth all men To fix their attention on God alone.
+_They who think themselves_ victorious are lost : _and they who think themselves_ defeated are saved ; [^372]
+By the favour of the guru they cross over.
+The slave Kabir admonisheth all men
+To fix their attention on God alone.

 A brief description of God's court to which Kabir craves admittance.

 <p style="text-align:center;">XV</p>

-Who will introduce poor me to Him Who hath seven thousand commanders, A lakh and a quarter of prophets, Eighty-eight karors of men called Shaikhs, And fifty-six karors of servants to amuse Him ?
+Who will introduce poor me to Him
+Who hath seven thousand commanders,
+A lakh and a quarter of prophets,
+Eighty-eight karors of men called Shaikhs,
+And fifty-six karors of servants to amuse Him ?
 His court is afar off ; who can reach His private chamber ?
-He hath thirty-three karors of play-houses ; Eighty-four lakhs of beings wander in them} He showed some favour to father Adam, And put him into paradise for a long time.
-The faces of those whose hearts are not right are pale, and their utterance is confounded ;
+He hath thirty-three karors of play-houses ;
+Eighty-four lakhs of beings wander in them.[^373]
+He showed some favour to father Adam,
+And put him into paradise for a long time.
+_The faces of those whose_ hearts are not right are pale, and their utterance _is confounded_ ;
 They forsake their books and work evil.
 They who attribute blame to God and are angry with Him, Shall obtain the fruit of their acts.
-Thou art the giver, O Lord ; I ever beg of Thee :
+Thou art the giver, _O Lord_ ; I ever beg of _Thee_ :
-If Thou refuse me, I am ruined.[^xx3]
+If Thou refuse me, I am ruined.[^374]
 The slave Kabir is in Thy sanctuary.
 Keep me, O Merciful One, near Thee.
 Kabir desires not heaven but absorption in God.

 <p style="text-align:center;">XVI</p>

-Everybody saith he is going thither ; [^xx4] I know not where heaven is.
+Everybody saith he is going thither ; [^375]
+I know not where heaven is.
-They who know not the secrets of their own hearts
+They who know not the secrets of their own hearts <span id="p266"><sup><small>[ p.

-[^xx1] This verse is also translated— They who are overcome by their evil passions are lost, and they who conquer them are saved.

-[^xx2] Also translated — wander as His jesters.

-[^xx3] The gyanis translate — A stain shall attach to Thee.
-The line is also translated— If [^xx1] reply, I shall be at fault. [^xx4] To heaven.

-<span id="p266"><sup><small>[ p.
 266 ]</small></sup></span>
 Glibly talk of heaven.
 As long as man desireth heaven,
 He shall not dwell at God's feet.